Affiliate links on Android Authority may earn us a commission. Learn more.

 Some more advanced trackers also use UWD, or ultrawideband.
 This makes it possible for trackers to be more precise.
 Instead of letting you know a tracker is in a specific room, it can direct you to its exact location; say, over a particular chair.

-Both Tile and AirTag devices use a very discrete watch battery.
-This means you’ll have to replace batteries when they die, but they have an insanely good battery life, as they use very resource-intensive technologies.
+Both Tile and AirTag devices use a very discrete watch battery; they cannot be charged.
+This means you’ll have to replace batteries when they die, but they have an insanely good battery life, as they use very low power-consuming technologies.
 Battery life is usually about a year for most location trackers, and some can live up to three years.

 Tile vs AirTag: Supported devices